Sales and Trading Internship Interview Questions

 For example, while I was at Goldman during my summer analyst stint around 10% of the intern class left to go to investment banking (at Goldman and elsewhere) after realizing that sales and trading wasn't quite right for them.

 What To Expect in Sales and Trading Internship (Summer Analyst) Interviews

 Part of the reason why this site was created is that much of the information out there on sales and trading is terribly outdated or non-existent.

 Some seem to think that you can walk into an interview - not knowing what something like rates trading refers to - and walk out with an offer.

-As a result, when S&T folks are interviewing internship candidates they take the decision of who they pick incredibly seriously because it is very likely they will be back full-time (return offers are given out to 75-95% of the interns depending on what bank we're referring to).
+As a result, when S&T folks are interviewing summer analyst candidates they take the decision of who they pick incredibly seriously because it is very likely they will be back full-time (return offers are given out to 75-95% of the interns depending on what bank we're referring to).

 Further, unlike in investment banking where everyone is a bit of a cog in the pitch book machine, in sales and trading individual talent, personality traits, and preferences plays a large role in success and failure.

 This is part of the reason why this site has harped so much on making sure you understand what the major desks within a bank are and decide early on which ones most interest you.
 Because the reality is some will excel in rates trading while failing in FX sales, for example.
 You need to be self-reliant and figure out the best place on the trading floor to land.